thelabnyc/wagtail-spa-integration/README.md

 - Install from pypi `wagtail-spa-integration`
 - Add `wagtail_spa_integration` to INSTALLED_APPS
 - Ensure API is registered by following [Wagtail's API docs](https://docs.wagtail.io/en/v2.5.1/advanced_topics/api/v2/configuration.html).
 Use `wagtail_spa_integration.views.SPAExtendedPagesAPIEndpoint` instead of Wagtail's PagesAPIEndpoint.
+- Add the redirect API view in your urls.py as you would for any rest framework ViewSet `from wagtail_spa_integration.views import RedirectViewSet`

 ## Multiple wagtail sites